Panchu11/RaikuRevolt/deployment/pebblehost-config.md

 ---

-**This configuration ensures a smooth deployment and easy handover to the Sentient team while maintaining all functionality and security standards.**
+**This configuration ensures a smooth deployment and easy handover to the Raiku team while maintaining all functionality and security standards.**